My challenge to all of you who manage people is to ask yourself how much flexible working is going on in your team and if not a lot, why not?

 As a leader, are you regularly asking your managers about rates of flexible working and how increasing those rates can drive improved performance?

 Our job as leaders is to optimise the performance of individuals and the business.
 Flexible working (part-time, flexible hours, virtual working, job shares etc.) is a critical way to help deliver on that.
 Why?
 Because it is a powerful recruitment and retention tool.
-It drives greater resilience and productivity in teams and is a proven stimulus for productivity.
+It drives greater resilience in teams and is a proven stimulus for productivity.

 Managers can be the barrier

 Managers can be afraid to have honest conversations with their people about what will work for them and the organisation, and general concerns about how something ‘untested’ could truly deliver business benefit.

 If you feel uncomfortable about flexible working within your organisation, do you know why?
 Have you asked yourself:

 - Am I using old or even second-hand stories about what didn’t work to confirm my prejudices about flexible working?

 - What do I need to be confident enough about to try more flexible working?
 Is this about me or them?